rvenugo7/SER515-project-team5/README.md

 - To reset local data, stop the backend and delete `agile_tool.db`, then restart `./mvnw spring-boot:run` to recreate the DB and the default admin.
 - The Sprint Ready button is enabled only for the Product Owner and Scrum Master, rest are not capable of interacting with it.

+## User Roles & Permissions

+**Developer**
+- Can manage stories and use Kanban board
+- Cannot create projects or releases

+**Scrum Master**
+- Can create projects and releases
+- Can manage stories and use Kanban board

+**Product Owner**
+- Can create projects and releases
+- Can manage stories and use Kanban board
+- Cannot mark story as sprint ready

+**System Admin**
+- Full access to all features(Except marking story as sprint ready)
+- Can manage users and view all projects

+---

 ## Using the app (quick guide)
 - Sign in: Open `http://localhost:3000`.
 Register as Product Owner, Scrum Master, or Developer (System Admin must be created manually), then log in.
 - Create a project: As Product Owner or Scrum Master, create a project and assign members/roles; a project key is generated automatically.